jarrodparkes/nes-learning/GLOSSARY.md

 - DMA (Direct Memory Access)
   - a special hardware mechanism on the NES that allows for the quick transfer of graphical data to OAM
 - DMC (Delta Modulation Channel)
-  - one of the APU's audio channels often used for outputting percussion or voice sounds
+  - a unique channel on the APU that plays samples (pre-recorded sounds) like percussion or voice sounds

 ## E